What are the Types of Postpartum Depression?

-Most people think that postpartum depression is characterized by sadness, anxiety and chronic fatigue.
-However, there are plenty of symptoms of postpartum depression which is why the medical community has divided the disorder into different types of categories.
+Most people think that postpartum depression is characterized by sadness, anxiety, and chronic fatigue.
+However, postpartum depression has a variety of symptoms.
+This is why the medical community has divided the disorder into different categories.

-Each type has its unique set of risk factors, signs and symptoms, treatment courses and progression.
-The types are divided by severity of symptoms from short-term and mild symptoms, to acute and intense symptoms, to chronic and severe symptoms.
+Each type has unique risk factors, signs and symptoms, treatment courses and progressions.
+The types are divided by severity.
+Symptoms can range from short-term, mild, acute, intense, chronic, and severe.

 - Postpartum Blues (also referred to as “baby blues”)

 - Postpartum Anxiety

 - Postpartum Panic Disorder

 - Postpartum Post-Traumatic Stress Disorder (PTSD)